 Before you go for medications or expert opinion, you can try a couple of these simple home remedies to help you reduce the congestion in your face.

 - At home face masks – Face masks containing honey might help you get rid of dead skin cells to keep your face clean and smooth.
 Honey has been used for centuries for its medicinal properties.
-Studies have shown that honey may help heal acne and contain antimicrobial properties (7).
+Studies have shown that honey may help heal acne and contain antimicrobial properties (8).
+Do a patch test as honey may cause irritation.

 If your home care remedies don’t reduce the frequency of breakouts, you will need medical attention.
-Let’s see when is the right time to visit your doctor.
+Let’s see when the right time to visit your doctor is.

 When To See A Doctor